-While I am mostly excited for the rapidly approaching DNC Convention here in Philly, I also realize that it warrants some important discussions.
-Among them are safety precautions and knowing your rights if you plan on exercising the first Amendment (like peacefully assembling) or, for my fellow photographers out there, documenting the action in public spaces.
+While I am mostly excited and am preparing for the rapidly approaching Philadelphia DNC Convention, I also realize that it warrants some important discussions.
+Among them are safety precautions and knowing your rights if you plan on exercising the First Amendment (like peacefully assembling) or, for my fellow photographers out there, documenting the action in public spaces.
 I was honored to sit with my professional colleagues, police officers, and experts on this topic and be part of a panel discussion on visual journalists’ rights at the National Press Photographers Association sponsored event, “Preparing for the DNC: Right to Photograph and Record in Public.”

 The event was led by Mickey Osterreicher, Esq. and included a panel of photographers, lawyers, and police officers.
 Together they fielded questions from an audience of 75 people who chose to learn about their rights rather than enjoy a beautiful summer evening.
 The police officers were the stars of the show, taking on a dozen pointed and relevant questions, much of which were about filming around police.
 Please print the document pictured below, and keep it in your photo bag.